LogtalkDotOrg/logtalk3/coding/idea/NOTES.md

 Overview
 --------

-This plugin provides syntax highlighting for Logtalk and some basic editing features:
+This plugin provides syntax highlighting for Logtalk and some basic editing features for IntelliJ IDEA:

 - Parentheses matching.
 - Multiline terms and comments folding and unfolding.